danielchobest/danielchobest/README.md

 ## About Me

 - 🔭 I’m currently working on an interesting private project.
-- 🌱 I’m currently learning Flutter & Dart.
+- 🌱 I’m currently learning AI, PyTorch.
 - 🚀 I'm currently enhancing in Networking and preparing for CCNA1
 - 👯 I’m looking to collaborate on Web Apps.
 - 💬 Ask me about Postgresql.